Simulation-based cosmological inference from optically-selected galaxy clusters with $\texttt{Capish}$: Cosmological and scaling relation parameter fits

-We recap the different constraints on the cosmological parameters $\Omega_m$ and $\sigma_8$, as well as on the scaling-relation parameters, obtained in this work.
-The first line corresponds to the fiducial values, the second block to the SBI results, and the final block to the analytic likelihood results.
+We recap in \tabreff{tab:best_fits} the different constraints on the cosmological parameters $\Omega_m$ and $\sigma_8$, as well as on the scaling-relation parameters, obtained in this work.
+The first line corresponds to the fiducial values, the second block to the SBI results, and the final block to the analytic likelihood results. \end{appendix}